Second-Order Asymptotics of Conversions of Distributions and Entangled States Based on Rayleigh-Normal Probability Distributions: Conversions for Probability Distributions: Non-Asymptotic Setting

+where $P$ and $Q$ are probability distributions on $\mathcal{X}$ and $\mathcal{Y}$ respectively\footnote{We note that (\ref{FM}) can be reduced to a convex optimization problem in the following way.
+First, we reorder the entries of $Q$ in decreasing order.
+Since we discuss the maximum of $F(P',Q)$, we can restrict $P' \in\{P':P'\succ P\}$ to a distribution whose entries are in decreasing order.
+Because the set of such distributions $P'$ is convex and the fidelity $F$ is concave with respect to each component, (\ref{FM}) can be regarded as a convex optimization problem.}, the maximum conversion number $L^{\cal M}$ is rewritten as

-We also denote the maximum convertible number from $n$-i.i.d. of $P$ to i.i.d. of $Q$ under a permissible accuracy $0<\nu<1$ by majorization conversions as
+We also denote the maximum conversion number from $n$-i.i.d. of $P$ to i.i.d. of $Q$ under a permissible accuracy $0<\tau<1$ by majorization conversions as

-This quantity plays an important role in quantum information theory as is shown in Section 5.
+Then, since a deterministic conversion is a kind of majorization conversion, the following relations are derived:

+These inequalities play an essential role in the asymptotics of the maximum conversion numbers by those conversions.

-Next, we prepare two lemmas for discussions in latter parts.
-First, the following is easily proven by using the Schwartz inequality. \begin{lem}\cite{VJN00}\Label{opt dil} For a probability distribution $Q$ and a natural number $L$, let ${\cal D}_L(Q)$ be defined as follows:
+Next, we prepare two propositions for discussions in latter parts.
+The following lemma gives the optimal majorization conversion accuracy from a uniform distribution to an arbitrary distribution. \begin{prp}\cite{VJN00}\Label{opt dil} For a probability distribution $Q$ and a natural number $m$, let ${\cal D}_m(Q)$ be defined as follows: